strapi/rfcs/README.md

 ## Active RFCs

-Once an RFC becomes active, then authors may implement it and submit the feature as a pull request to the Strapi repository.
+Once an RFC becomes active, then authors may implement it and submit the feature as a pull request to the Kanvas repository the RCF's impacts
+- Core
+- Packages
+- Admin

 A RFC being 'active' does not necessarily mean the feature will ultimately be merged; it does mean that the core team has agreed to it in principle and are open to merging it.